Bethphage seek a professional, knowledgeable and passionate volunteer to join our Board of Trustees

 What is a Board of Trustees?

-The Board of Trustees (sometimes also called Directors) usually comprises about six or seven in number, although there is no upper limit.
+The Board of Trustees (who are also Directors of the company) usually comprises about six or seven in number, although there is no upper limit.
 Members should be broadly representative of the community whilst bringing a particular area of knowledge or experience or expertise to contribute to the overall effectiveness of the Board.

-Currently we are particularly interested in hearing from people with finance or legal experience and expertise.
+Currently we are particularly interested in hearing from people with financial and/or legal experience and expertise.

 Bethphage Trustees must be: